timotah/nvim-config/README.md

 - [x] configuring diagnostics a bit more, maybe use virtual lines
 - [ ] shortcut for all diagnostic errors, some sort of bottom error line
 - [ ] learn about the quickfixes interface
-- [ ] configure more of telescope functionality for gd, gr, gt
-- [ ] learning oil nvim better
+- [x] learning oil nvim better
 - [ ] markdown plugin
 - [ ] configuring codecompanion with my copilot token
 - [ ] configuring inline copilot token suggestions
 - [x] autocomplete suggestions for the command line as well
 - [ ] configure some adjustments to command line autocomplete: removing type declarations in it, autocomplete keymaps
 - [x] border window for the command line also
-- [ ] configuring dashboard a bit better for some general telescope finder options or go right to oil
+- [x] configuring dashboard a bit better for some general telescope finder options or go right to oil
 - [x] choosing between ts_ls and eslint - **chose ts_ls**
-- [ ] simplify your lsp configuration to your own tools, can still use telescope if you want
+- [x] simplify your lsp configuration to your own tools, can still use telescope if you want
 - [x] adding lazydev to get completion on the vim global api
 - [x] installing angular html css lsps and treesitter maybe some angular snippets too for control flow
 - [ ] installing json and yaml lsps and treesitter